tnbar/tednet/README.md

 ### Citing

-If you use `tednet` in a academic work, we will appreciate you for citing our paper with:
+If you use `tednet` in an academic work, we will appreciate you for citing our paper with:

 ```bibtex
 @article{DBLP:journals/corr/abs-2104-05018,